Skirting Board Fitting Cost

 So, how much will it cost?

-For a medium-sized, basic room with no bay windows and in a straight-forward shape, professional skirting board replacement can cost around £300 - £500, however, more complex spaces of the same size with more corners and angles to consider could cost closer to about £800 for materials and labour.
-Most skirting board installers will include a small fee for waste removal in their quote for the work.
+For a medium-sized, basic room with no bay windows and in a straightforward shape, professional skirting board replacement can cost around £300 - £500.
+However, more complex spaces of the same size with additional corners and angles to consider, could cost closer to £800 including materials and labour.

-Replacing Skirting Board Prices
+New Skirting Board Prices

 Below is a guide of estimated prices to hire a professional to install skirting boards to a room measuring 4m x 3m with four square corners, including materials and labour.